 Utilize a CDP To Understand Your Customer’s Purchase Journey

 Once your unique customer data is ingested and unified in a CDP you can begin to understand how, where, and when customers find your brand and what types of actions they have taken to become a customer.
-The key to mapping and acting on these journeys are setting up the required data capture building blocks within your CDP.
-For example, in Tealium’s platform, an ‘Attribute’ can record a unique event level action like a purchase or number of times a person visited a schedule appointment page.
-There are likely hundreds of event level signals that can tell you a lot of valuable information about your customers.
+The key to mapping and acting on your customers’ journeys is setting up the required data capture building blocks within your CDP.
+For example, in Tealium’s platform, an ‘Attribute’ can record a unique event level action such as a purchase or number of times a person visited a specific page.
+There are likely hundreds of event level signals that can offer valuable information about your customers.

 For example, a customer bought an A/C unit 3 years ago, did not sign up for a maintenance plan, and has had issues with the unit.
-The customer profile in your CDP illustrates that this customer has visited a maintenance plan page 4 times in the last month, they have looked at an A/C unit information page on your website, and even clicked a “schedule consultation” button but abandoned the form.
-Your CDP can not only pass this information back to your CRM for a sales rep follow up, but it can activate automated, scalable ads on a variety of marketing platforms in real-time.
+The customer profile in your CDP illustrates that this customer has visited a maintenance plan page 4 times in the last month, they have looked at an A/C unit information page on your website, and even clicked a “schedule consultation” button, but they abandoned the form.
+Your CDP can not only pass this information back to your CRM for a sales rep to follow up, but it can activate automated, scalable ads on a variety of marketing platforms in real-time.

 Deploy A Well-Planned Data Strategy with A CDP